The Crowdestor Platform & Meeting the Team in Riga

 My Returns so Far With Crowdestor

-Let's now see what are my first returns with Crowdestor.
-I invested in just one project for now in order to test the platform, which was a restaurant in Berlin:
+Let's now see what are my returns with Crowdestor.
+I started by investing in just one project in order to test the platform, which was a restaurant in Berlin:

 Fun fact, I actually had the opportunity to eat in another restaurant of the same franchise, but in Riga (that was also financed by Crowdestor), and the food was excellent!

 I since then invested in more projects on the platform, and I also received some interest payments (all were on time) since I invested in those projects and I expect to have a 14.6% return on my investment overall on the platform.

 As for all platforms that allow to export data, I also decided to export the raw data from Crowdestor into TrackInvest, and here are my gains from the start: